 Shopify is a fantastic platform for selling your products and fulfilling each upcoming order.
 However, many store owners may not find the analytics features sufficient for their needs.
-Instead, they choose to connect Shopify to Data Studio and visualize their store’s performance there.
+Instead, they choose to connect Shopify to Looker Studio and visualize their store’s performance there.

 To get started, head over to https://datastudio.google.com/.
 You’ll need a Google account to access it, but chances are you already own a Gmail address or its business alternative.
-If somehow you don’t have one, create a free Gmail account right away.
+If somehow you don’t have one, create a free Google account right away.

 From the home screen, let’s start by creating an empty report.
 You can also pick one of the available templates, but it will be easier to demonstrate things step by step if we use a blank dashboard.

 To get one, click on the Blank Report box or hit the Report button from the Create dropdown menu.

 To make Shopify and Looker Studio work together, you need to connect them with a Shopify Looker Studio connector.
 This will allow for the data to be moved into Looker Studio automatically on a chosen schedule.
 As a result, you’ll always have fresh data at your disposal.